 Building personas allows you to develop an understanding of your core supporter segments and engage with them in a more personal way, re-creating many of the benefits of one-on-one communication while still allowing you to efficiently communicate across your donor file.
+Tipping Point: Aligning with Supporters in a Changing World highlighted that a majority of donors responding to be fine with personalized content, and most younger donors preferring it, further proving that personalization communication should make its way into your persona building.
 Nonprofits interact with a variety of groups – annual fund donors, foundations, corporations, volunteers, practitioners, program recipients, journalists, major donors – and each group has a set of unique characteristics.

 Personas allow you to more effectively segment the highest-impact supporters who need your team’s individualized time and attention the most.
 With this information, you can gain a deeper understanding of your supporters and incorporate it into everything you do, from the donation appeals you write to the ways you share donation receipts and the very channels you use to engage constituents.

 Personas are comprised of a variety of indicators, including demographic and inclination information, which show a supporter’s inclination to donate.
 Demographic indicators include age, generation, household type, gender, ethnicity, education, and financial capacity.
 They are often used in tandem with a wealth screening to determine giving capacity.
 When taking a personas-based approach, you’ll want to move beyond an understanding of capacity and look at how you can use all the data you’ve amassed to give a full picture of your supporters.
 To identify inclination to give, consider questions like:

 - What parts of your organization does a supporter engage with?

 - Do they volunteer for a specific program?

 - Do they attend a certain event year after year?